cloud-elements/devportal/docs/products/formulas/use-cases.md

 parent: Back to API Toolkit
 order: 5
 ---

-// TODO - JJW - re-work this page using the Formula Builder UI.
-I think defining this as a place for "more complex use cases" would be good and then have a video as well as the example JSON available for download at the bottom.

 # Example Use Cases
 Now that you are familiar with what a formula is and how to go about creating one, lets talk through some more complex, real-world use cases.